temitope-oladele/Tomcat/README.md

   </button>
 </div>

-it is important to create a link to manage up and down of the tomcat server.
+It is important to create a link to manage up and down of the tomcat server.
 This will note work if the right permission is not given to catalina.sh in the bin directory.

 <div>
   <pre><code>sudo ln -s /opt/tomcat9/bin/startup.sh /usr/local/bin/tomcatup</code></pre>